busymachines-labs/busylabs-2018/importing-a-project.md

 ### 4 — Set Project Structure

-Tou get back to the familiar 'Project Structure' dialog which ought to look like:
+You get back to the familiar 'Project Structure' dialog which ought to look like:

 ![Landing Project Structure](./screenshots/intellij_04_01.png)